Sushil100040/Project-4/README.md

 Preapared and presented by Sushil Baskota and Dashrath Bhandari

-22/05/2023- data search and pre-discuss
+22/05/2023- Project Idealtion: data search and pre-discuss

-23/05/2023- data collection and data study and project planning
+23/05/2023- Data Fetching: data collection and data study and project planning

-25/05/2023- data cleaning, initinal analysis
+25/05/2023- Coding and data analysis: data cleaning, initinal analysis

-29/05/2023- additional analysis of data and draw conclusions
+29/05/2023- Testing: additional analysis of data and draw conclusions

-30/05/2023- making slides and visuals & preparing for the presentation
+30/05/2023- Creating documentation: making slides and visuals & preparing for the presentation

 01/06/2023- Final Presentation